“Childless” taxpayers and the Earned Income Credit

 Because David meets all the qualifying child requirements with respect to Steve, Steve was considered to “have a qualifying child.”
 That was true even if Steve didn’t claim David or couldn’t possibly have claimed David.
 For example, say that Steve’s AGI was considerably lower than Ella’s.
 He would not have been able to claim David under the tie-breaker rules, yet he would still have been treated as having a qualifying child, disqualifying Steve from the childless EIC.

-Under the new proposed regulations, a taxpayer has a qualifying child only if the taxpayer is allowed to and is actually claiming the child under the tie-breaker rules.
+Under current guidance, a taxpayer has a qualifying child only if the taxpayer is allowed to and is actually claiming the child under the tie-breaker rules.
 If the child meets the qualifying child tests for more than one person, any taxpayer who is not claiming the child under the tie-breaker rules is not considered to have a qualifying child for purposes of the “childless” EIC.
 This means that an individual, such as Steve, is eligible for the childless EIC even if he lives with a child who meets the qualifying child tests.
 In other words, Steve did not suddenly become ineligible for the childless EIC when Ella and David moved into the Green home.

 There is also the potential for Steve, or Ron and Delia to claim David as a qualifying child – again, depending on their income, other EIC rules, and Ella’s willingness to have someone else claim David.
 In that event, Ella may be eligible for the childless EIC herself if her income is within the parameters.
 Note that this does not equate to “splitting” child-related benefits, which is not allowed.
 If Ella permits her parents or brother to claim David, then she is treated as not having a qualifying child.